vertica/vertica.dplyr/vignettes/vertica.dplyr.md

 ---
-title: "Vertica.dplyr User Guide"
+title: "vertica.dplyr User Guide"
 author: "Edward Ma"
-date: "2015-07-13"
+date: "2015-07-15"
 output: rmarkdown::html_vignette
 vignette: >
-  %\VignetteIndexEntry{Vertica.dplyR User Guide}
+  %\VignetteIndexEntry{vertica.dplyr User Guide}
   %\VignetteEngine{knitr::rmarkdown}
   \usepackage[utf8]{inputenc}
 ---

-# Vertica.dplyr
+# vertica.dplyr

-Vertica.dplyr is an R package developed by Hewlett-Packard that provides HP Vertica backend support for the [dplyr][1] package. dplyr provides tools for data wrangling using R data frames.
-With Vertica.dplyr, users can now do the same in Vertica tables without moving the data into R. Vertica.dplyr also provides the following additional features to simplify working with HP Vertica and HP Distributed R:
+vertica.dplyr is an R package developed by Hewlett-Packard that provides HP Vertica backend support for the [dplyr][1] package. dplyr provides tools for data wrangling using R data frames.
+With vertica.dplyr, users can now do the same in Vertica tables without moving the data into R. vertica.dplyr also provides the following additional features to simplify working with HP Vertica and HP Distributed R:

 * [HPdata][4]-style functions (data transport from HP Vertica to HP Distributed R via the data loader), namely tbl2d**object** (where **object** is either **array** or **frame**), that are compatible with dplyr tbl objects.
 * Easy CSV loading into HP Vertica.